UKCloud/documentation/articles/vmware/vmw-how-access-syslog-data-adv.md

 After setting up your syslog collector, you need to make sure that your NSX edge sends network traffic to the log.

-1. In the VMware Cloud Director, select the VDC to which the NSX edge belongs.
+1. In VMware Cloud Director, select the VDC to which the NSX edge belongs.

 2. In the left navigation panel, under *Networking*, select **Edges**.